The ${\rm PSL}(2,\mathbb{R})^2$-configuration space of four points in the torus $S^1\times S^1$: The Configuration Space of Four Points in the Torus

 where $g_1$ and $g_2$ are in $\cM(S^1)$, that is,

 where the matrices

 are both in ${\rm PSL}(2,\R)={\rm SL}(2,\R)/\{\pm I\}$.
 Thus the set of M\"obius transformations $\cM(\T)$ is $\cM(S^1)\times\cM(S^1)={\rm PSL}(2,\R)\times{\rm PSL}(2,\R)$.

 We wish to describe the action of $\cM(\T)$ on $\T$.
-First, the action is simply-transitive; this follows directly from simply-transitive action of $\cM(S^1)$ on $S^1$.
+First, the action is transitive; this follows directly from the 3-transitive action of $\cM(S^1)$ on $S^1$.
 Secondly, the action is not doubly-transitive in the usual sense.
 If

-is a pair of distinct points on the torus, then the cases: a) $x_1=x_2$ or $y_1=y_2$ and b) $x_1\neq x_2$ and $y_1\neq y_2$, are completely distinguished: A transformation $g\in\cM(\T)$ maps couples of the form a) (resp. of the form b)) to couples of the same form; this prevents $\cM(\T)$ to act doubly-transitively on $\T$ in the usual sense.
+is a pair of distinct points on the torus, then the cases: a) $x_1=x_2$ or $y_1=y_2$, and b) $x_1\neq x_2$ and $y_1\neq y_2$, are completely distinguished: A transformation $g\in\cM(\T)$ maps pairs of the form a) (resp. of the form b)) to pairs of the same form; this prevents $\cM(\T)$ from acting doubly-transitively on $\T$ in the usual sense.
 The doubly-transitive action of $\cM(\T)$ is rather partial in the sense above.
 Thirdly, as far as it concerns a triply-transitive action of $\cM(\T)$, distinguished cases appear again.
 Indeed, consider an arbitrary triple

 of pairwise distinct points in $\T$ and we have the following distinguished cases: \begin{enumerate} \item [{a)}] Both $(x_1,x_2,x_3)$ and $(y_1,y_2,y_3)$ are triples of pairwise distinct points in $S^1$; \item [{b)}] $y_1=y_2=y_3$ and $(x_1,x_2,x_3)$ is a triple of pairwise distinct points of $S^1$; \item [{c)}] $x_1=x_2=x_3$ and $(y_1,y_2,y_3)$ is a triple of pairwise distinct points of $S^1$; \item [{d)}] $x_i=x_j=x$, $x_l\neq x$, $i,j=1,2,3$, $i\neq j$, $l\neq i,j$, and $(y_1,y_2,y_3)$ is a triple of pairwise distinct points in $S^1$; \item [{e)}] $y_i=y_j=y$, $y_l\neq y$, $i,j=1,2,3$, $i\neq j$, $l\neq i,j$, and $(x_1,x_2,x_3)$ is a triple of pairwise distinct points in $S^1$; \item [{f)}] Two $x_i$'s and two $y_j$'s are equal. \end{enumerate} All the above cases are not M\"obius equivalent: A $g\in\cM(\T)$ maps triples of each of the above categories to a triple of the same category.
 However, there is a triply-transitive action of $\cM(\T)$ at points which belong to the same category: Notice for instance that in the first case we have that there exist $g_1$ and $g_2$ in $\cM(S^1)$ such that